EmmanuelAmet/note-taking-mobile-app/README.md

     User validation implemented | Note title: Required Internet connectivity implemented to ensure users are connected to internet before syncing notes with their Google Account.

+### To use this project:
+    1. Clone the project.
+    2. Add the project to firebase.
+    3. Replace google_services.json file located in the app level.

 ### Flutter packages used:
     cupertino_icons: ^1.0.2
     hive: ^2.2.1